ChipmunkTechnology/chipmunk.no/content/english/blog/2017-12-29-managed-kubernetes-on-azure-eng.md

 <a id="Caveats"></a>
 ### Caveats

 > This guide is based on the documentation on [Microsoft.com][16].
 Setting up a Azure Kubernetes cluster did not work in the beginning of December, but today, 23.
-December, it seems to work fairly well.
+December 2017, it seems to work fairly well.
 But, upgrading the cluster from Kubernetes 1.7 to 1.8 for example does NOT work.
 >
 > AKS is in Preview and Azure are working continuously to make AKS stable and to support as many Kubernetes-features as possible.
 Amazon Web Services has a similar closed invite-only Preview currently while working on stability and features.
 >